How do I set up recurring billing for my customers? Can I create a split payment plan? Can one membership have different prices?

 How to use payment plans

 Payment plans can be used in a variety of ways.
-Let's take a look at a few common use cases.

 You can use payment plans to create a membership that bills customers every month or every 2 weeks.